Farmers' suicides in the United States: Oklahoma

 Between 1983 and 1989, a study revealed that 160 Oklahoman farmers took their own lives – an average of 26 for each of the six years.
-43 of the 160 cases occurred in the one-year period between 1988 and 1989.
+43 of the 160 cases occurred between 1988 and 1989.
 Self-inflicted gunshots to the head or chest were the most common method of suicide.

 The existing agricultural crisis line in the state, AG-Link, increased its services and expanded its team, allowing them to respond anywhere in the state.
 In the build-up to 1988, the team made an average of 120 annual intervention calls.
 By 1990, it averaged 175.

 I hear Mr. Melrose say that he is in financial trouble.

 "I'm one of those farmers your project is about, Eric."

 As he continued to talk, I listened intently, though my eyes followed a gaggle of geese across the sky until it was nearly out of sight.
 On this farm, only thirty miles from where I grew up, I knew not to make a spectacle of my acknowledgment of his situation, of his pain.
 This I had learned.